UNORTHODOX CROSSINGS INFORMATION

 Please check with the MCA and UK.gov web sites for the latest update www.mcga.gov.uk

-Be aware you may contravene French Law and be subsequently apprehended and charged by the French Authorities under the new French rule: "rule 28" - brought into force as of June 2013
+Be aware you may contravene French Law and be subsequently apprehended and charged by the French Authorities under the French rule: "rule 28" - brought into force as of June 2013

 Be aware that you could be faced with liability for damages if you contributed to an incident involving other persons or vessels, and should consider obtaining insurance cover against such events;